 What I really wanted to address is the rather glib and dismissive way mobile phones are treated by this message.
 There is an implicit dismissal of mobiles, with the implication being that society has focused on the unimportant (mobiles) while neglecting the needed (toilets.)
 This ignores entirely the benefits mobiles have provided, particularly to residents of less developed countries where sanitation is still an issue.

 The reason why mobiles have spread farther than toilets is easy to see.
 It is cheaper and quicker to set up a mobile phone network and system than it is to dig sewers and lay pipe for indoor plumbing.
 And the device cost to the user is lower.
-Even in the developed world you can get a mobile phone for less than the cost of a new toilet.
+Even in the developing world you can get a mobile phone for less than the cost of a new toilet.

 But what about the benefits?
 What have mobiles done for under-served consumers?